No Match Found

 It’s imperative that companies proactively align on the sustainability topics that are material to them and proactively engage in strategic discussions around long-term value.
 Consider starting by understanding how each functional leader and department within your organization thinks and acts about climate initiatives — and how you can bring them together in a cohesive business strategy.
 For example, consider how you can collaborate on standards and frameworks across teams, or work with your CIO and CFO to establish cloud-based measurement and tracking, as well as stakeholder reporting cadence and compliance.

 Business executives, consumers and employees overwhelmingly agree that organizations have a responsibility to build trust, PwC’s 2023 Trust Survey found.
 But many organizations lag behind.
-Only 34% of employees and 45% of business executives surveyed say their leaders give appropriate attention to earning trust.
+Only 34% of employees and 45% of business executives surveyed said their leaders give appropriate attention to earning trust.
 Add the fact that executives find conflicting trust priorities from stakeholders a top challenge, and your role as chief transformation officer in trust initiatives becomes a challenge.
 There’s a lot to address, and how your business responds to and communicates on the latest societal issues, emerging AI technologies, data and privacy concerns and work-life balance all affect trust.

 To transform how your business views trust, start by confirming your executive team agrees on its importance.
 Identify what matters most to all of your stakeholders, even if they are at odds, and work with your team to define what trust means for your business transformation.
 Embedding trust plans into corporate strategy can be more successful with a dedicated framework, goals, outcome measurements and room to adjust as external factors impact your business.
 Clear, empathetic and transparent communications are important trust factors across all stakeholders.